Obtaining a Surety Bond is a part of the licensing process for Coalbed Methane Gas Operations.

 The premium that you pay for an Alabama Coalbed Methane Gas Operations Blanket Bond or a Single Well Bond is dependent on credit and the depth of the well(s).

 The first traces of natural gas were discovered in the counties of Morgan and Blount Alabama during the late 1880’s.

 The cities of Huntsville and Hazel Green used natural gas in 1902.

-Contact our Surety Bond Specialists, who are ready to assist you with your bonding needs.
+Let our Surety Bond Specialists assist you with your bonding needs.

 Hours: 8:00-5:00 CST, Monday through Friday